-However, compared to the other apps we looked at, Tookan’s review profile is somewhat less positive: it scores 4.2 out of 5 on G2, and 4.4 on Capterra and GetApp.
-Quite a few reviews mention software glitches and customer service issues - but just as many say the opposite!
+However, compared to the other apps we looked at, Tookan’s review profile is somewhat less positive: it scores 4.2 out of 5 on G2 and 4.3 on Capterra and GetApp.
+Quite a few reviews mention software glitches and customer service issues – but just as many say the opposite!

 When you look at those entry-level prices, you can see why Tookan is extremely attractive to micro-businesses.
 Pricing is also task-based, and you might be forgiven for thinking that – with a 5,000 task limit – Tookan’s Standard package beats the competition.

 But wait!
 Tookan’s modular structure means that you have to pay extra for a lot of features that come as standard in the alternatives.
-Route optimisation costs 12 cents extra per task, for example. optimising the routes for 5,000 tasks would add $600 a month to the $359 price.
+Route optimization costs 12 cents extra per task, for example.
+Optimizing the routes for 5,000 tasks would add $600 a month to the $359 price.
 ETAs on your dashboard cost $49 a month, and so on.